amitjoy/amitjoy.github.com/_posts/2016-02-02-Cloning-to Copy-Objects.md

 }
 {% endhighlight %}

 The aforementioned code has been slightly modified by introducing identifier property to the **Result** class.
-The **clone** method has been modified according to cope up with the recent changes.
+The **clone** method has been modified to cope up with the recent changes.

 ### Problem